 Making Leftovers Lovable

-My friends used to think it strange when I’d invite them over for Thanksgiving . . . in April, when deadlines for the November issue normally came due.
-But I have to admit to preferring the leftover assignments to the grand meal itself.
+My friends used to think it strange when I’d invite them over for Thanksgiving . . . in April, when deadlines for food magazine November issues normally came due.
+But I have to admit to preferring the assignments for creative ways to use leftovers to the grand meal itself.
 Leftovers have an inherent challenge built into them.
 “Make me as inspiring as I was yesterday,” they seem to say.
 Once you’ve done the reheat and the sandwich, though, then what?
 Here are three ways I’ve learned over the years to live up to leftovers’ dare:

 The challenge, ultimately, is to make your leftovers as lovable as the original meal itself.
-If you come up with some new dishes of your own this year, share here.
+If you come up with some new dishes of your own this year, comment below.

 Asian Turkey Salad

-This fresh, bright salad is quite a departure from the usual all-American Thanksgiving leftovers.
+This fresh, bright turkey salad with Asian flair is quite a departure from the usual all-American Thanksgiving leftovers.
 But after the big day, it’s a nice, light respite.
 This salad would also be great any time of year with shredded chicken.

 Dressing